alessiosaccomani/microbial_growth/README.md

 \int \delta(m - k m') f_{\beta}(k)  dk = f_{\Gamma}(\alpha) \delta(p) f_{\beta}\Big(\frac{m}{m'}\Big) \frac{1}{m'} \qquad \text{(22)}
 $$

 From eq.
 (22) we see that after each cell division a growth rate $\alpha$ is drawn from a gamma distribution independently from the growth rate of the mother cell.
-Furthermore, we see that also the division rate $k$ is no longer fixed at $1/2$ but it is sampled from a beta distribution, ensuring that $k \in (0,1)$.
+Furthermore, we see that also the division ratio $k$ is no longer fixed at $1/2$ but it is sampled from a beta distribution, ensuring that $k \in (0,1)$.
 By integrating the previous equations we get

 $$
 m(t) = m_0 e ^ {\alpha t} \qquad \text{(23)}